ivanspasov99/golang-api/README.md

 # Summary

+## Job Handler
+Job Handler handles every job in separate goroutine, it is highly possible real big data scenario so performance is crucial.
+Therefore, it is taken into account and time complexity is linear - Graph Implementation O(n + e).

 ## Testing
 Testing is created using Table Driven Testing.
 Output could be improved when test fails, as it would bring big value in debugging faster